KeefCheif/JYP/README.md

 Fill in the authorized Yelp API key under the "Yelp Key" setting then return to the app.

 # Current Location
+The app also allows the user to use their current location if they choose.
+However, if the App is run from an XCode simulator then the location of the user is assumed to be in San Francisco.
+The actual current location of the user will be used if the App is run from their device, not a simulator.